juhannam/gct634-2020/final/README.md

 Briefly write the introduction, related works and any progress in the first page of the final report.

 ### 6. Final Presentation
-- The length is expected to be 5 minutes
+- The length is expected to be about 5 minutes
 - Either video recording or zoom live (TBD)

 ### 7. Final Report
-- Use the template (WORD or Latex format)
+- Use the provided template (WORD or Latex format)
 - The length is expected to be 3-4 pages including references
-- The last section must be dedicated to describe the contribution of each team members (who did what)
+- **The last section must be dedicated to describe the contribution of each team members (who did what)**

 ### *** Important Dates ***
 - Nov 23 (Mon) - 27(Fri): Meeting with Professor